Tayzn/EZShop/README.md

 # 275 Final Project Starter Repo
 Hello!
 This repository has been pre-configured with eslint and gh-pages to automatically deploy your app when you push to the main branch.

+You will, however, need to finish setting up the deployment.

 ## Setting Up the Deployment

 ### 1. Generate a personal access token